KempnerInstitute/scalable-vision-workflows/imagenet1k_resnet50/README.md

 To download the ImageNet data, you need to have an account on the ImageNet website.

 > [!NOTE]
-> You need to have an account on the ImageNet website and accept the terms and conditions to download the dataset.
-After accepting the terms and conditions, you can use the already downloaded dataset on the cluster.
-Please refer to the [Shared Data/Model Repository](https://handbook.eng.kempnerinstitute.harvard.edu/s1_high_performance_computing/storage_and_data_transfer/shared_data_repository.html) of the handbook for more details on how to use the shared data repository.
-If you use this data on the cluster, you can skip the following sections until the "Environment" section.
+> To access the dataset, you must have an account on the ImageNet website and accept the terms and conditions.
+Once you've completed this step, you can use the pre-downloaded dataset available on the cluster.
+For details on accessing shared datasets, refer to the [Shared Data/Model Repository]((https://handbook.eng.kempnerinstitute.harvard.edu/s1_high_performance_computing/storage_and_data_transfer/shared_data_repository.html) ) section of the handbook.
+If you're using the shared dataset on the cluster, you may skip the following sections and proceed directly to the Environment section.

 Create an account here: [Imagenet Website](https://image-net.org/index.php)